andorei/dbang/README.md

 ```

 and check your incoming mail.

-The test config-files use sqlite DB specified in data source `"sqlite-source"` in file `cfg/sources.py`.
-To run config-files with other DBs just edit data sources `"oracle-source"`, `"postgres-source"` or `"mysql-source"`, and specify your chosen source in test config-file.

 To efficiently use dbang utilities you should learn how to create config-files with specifications of your own.
 You might use one of the test config-files as a template to start with.
 Save it with a new name and modify and adjust it to your needs.